plenoptic-org/plenoptic/docs/api/display.rst

 .. rubric:: Tensors
    :heading-level: 3

-The following functions can be used to visualize :class:`torch.Tensor` directly: images, videos, and model representations.
+The following functions can be used to visualize :class:`torch.Tensor` objects directly: images, videos, and model representations.

 .. currentmodule:: plenoptic.plot
 .. autosummary::